w3c/mathml/docs/layout-semantics.md

 Pochhammer symbols

 ### table-fenced
-matrics, Clebsch-Gordon coefficients, 3j, 6j, etc symbols,
+matrices, Clebsch-Gordon coefficients, 3j, 6j, etc symbols,

 ## Summary
 This idea has a lot of detail to be worked out, including at least